-The school continues to build strong working relationships and links with external support services in order to fully support our SEND pupils and aid school inclusion.
+The school continues to build strong working relationships and links with external support services, in order to fully support our SEND pupils and aid school inclusion.

-Sharing knowledge and information with our support services is key to the effective and successful SEND provision within our school.
+Sharing knowledge and information is key to the effective and successful SEND provision within our school.
 Any one of the support services may raise concerns about a pupil.
 This will then be brought to the attention of the SENDCos who will then inform the pupil's parents.